Microsoft/azure-docs.cs-cz/articles/governance/blueprints/create-blueprint-powershell.md

      }
      ```

-   - Příkaz PowerShellu
+   - PowerShell command

      ```azurepowershell-interactive
      # Use the reference to the new blueprint object from the previous steps
      New-AzBlueprintArtifact -Blueprint $blueprint -Name 'policyStorageTags' -ArtifactFile .\artifacts\policyStorageTags.json
      ```

-1. Přidejte pod skupinu prostředků šablonu. **TemplateFile** pro šablonu správce prostředků obsahuje normální komponentu JSON šablony. Šablona také znovu používá parametry podrobného plánu **storageAccountType**, **tagName** a **tagValue**, které se šabloně předávají.
-Parametry podrobného plánu jsou k dispozici pro šablonu pomocí parametru **TemplateParameterFile** a uvnitř šablony JSON, kterou používá pár klíč-hodnota k vložení hodnoty.
-Název parametru podrobného plánu a šablony může být stejný.
+1. Přidejte pod skupinu prostředků šablonu.
+The **TemplateFile** for a Resource Manager template includes the normal JSON component of the template. Šablona také znovu používá parametry podrobného plánu **storageAccountType**, **tagName** a **tagValue**, které se šabloně předávají.
+The blueprint parameters are available to the template by using parameter **TemplateParameterFile** and inside the template JSON that key-value pair is used to inject the value.
+The blueprint and template parameter names could be the same.

-   - Soubor šablony Azure Resource Manager JSON – \artifacts\templateStorage.json
+   - JSON Azure Resource Manager template file - \artifacts\templateStorage.json

      ```json
      {